Shown above: On the Go Busy Gal Planner

 If you have a focused, checklist-loving personality, you just might be able to fill a planner, half a dozen sticky notes, and even a full page of a notebook or legal pad with to-dos without a second thought.
 Building a successful checklist is your superpower, and you probably wonder how in the world other people live without their checklists!

 On the other hand, if you are a more spontaneous planner and checklists are not naturally your thing, the previous sentence very possibly made you feel as if you were breaking out in hives.
 Or maybe hyperventilating.
 Just a little bit.

 Amazingly enough, you both stand on common ground in one very important way.
-No matter what type of planner you are, there is a single secret ingredient that will help you plan your way to success: prioritization.
+No matter what type of planner you are, there is a single secret ingredient that will help you plan your way to creating a successful checklist: prioritization.

 Whether you create a checklist a mile long each day or you keep the checklist to a minimum, the one element that creates success is prioritizing.
 By listing tasks in order of importance, you greatly improve your ability to accomplish the task.

 Here are some ways to prioritize and keep you on a solid track and help you build a successful checklist:

-Are you a focused or spontaneous planner?
+Do you struggle to create a successful checklist?
 Take our Planner Personality Quiz to learn more about what kind of planner you are and find tips to help with those checklists!